sarthakarora02/border-crossing-analysis/README.md

 # insight-borderanalysis

-Using Dictionaries to store, group and link data and calculate the sum and the running average
+Using Dictionaries to store, group and link data and calculate the sum of the values of crossings of a particular measure during a month and across a particular border, and the running average of different measures over the course of months

 ## How to run
 If in the src directory
  - python border_analysis.py ../input/Border_Crossing_Entry_Data.csv ../output/report.csv
- - python border_analysis.py ../input/Border_Crossing_Entry_Data2.csv ../output/report2.csv

 ./run.sh will has two iterations:
  - one over the small file (./input/Border_Crossing_Entry_Data.csv)
- - one over the large file (./input/Border_Crossing_Entry_Data2.csv) currently this is commented out
+ - one over the large file (./input/Border_Crossing_Entry_Data2.csv) #currently this is commented out